FYYFU/HeadKV/README.md

 # HeadKV

-Code and data for paper: Not All Heads Matter: A Head-Level KV Cache Compression Method with Integrated Retrieval and Reasoning (preprint) [Link](https://arxiv.org/abs/2410.19258)
+Code and data for paper: Not All Heads Matter: A Head-Level KV Cache Compression Method with Integrated Retrieval and Reasoning (ICLR2025) [Link](https://openreview.net/forum?id=FJFVmeXusW)

 ## Model
 ![alt text](main.png)